alphagov/govuk-brand-guidelines/src/logo-system/logo-elements/index.md

 <div class="app-border app-border--top">

-Do not alter colour balance within the wordmark
+Do not alter colour balance within the wordmark.

 </div>
 <div>